vishvAsa/kalpAntaram/kANe/v2p2/36/General_Index.md

 about water (1sed in, 730-731 ; sest Doslıpando, Dr. Mrs., 195n.

-for worsbipper in, 731 ; time for, Dousson, on grandeur of the concep- 714; unguents in, 732 ; upacaras
+for worsbipper in, 731 ; time for, Dousson, on grandeur of the concep- 714; unguents in, 732 ; upacāras

 tion of aśramas, 423-424; propounds in, 729-735; water usod in bath of that ksatriya, were pionoors of image treated as sacred 731; wav Brahmavidya, 106n.